shoedler/slang/doc/README.md

 ### Phase 3

--   [ ] Constant folding directly in the compiler
 -   [ ] Implement `break`
 -   [ ] Implement `continue`
 -   [ ] Implement `inc` and `dec` operators, maybe as a separate OpCode
 -   [ ] Implement `+=`, `-=`, `*=`, `/=`, `%=`

+### Phase 4

+-   [ ] Implement hashtable keys for all types: Objs are by reference, primitives and strings by value
 -   [ ] Implement sequences

+### Phase 5

+-   [ ] Constant folding directly in the compiler

 ### Phase 999